opensearch-project/documentation-website/_ml-commons-plugin/semantic-search.md

    - [Search with a neural search](#search-with-a-neural-search)
    - [Search with a combined keyword search and neural search](#search-with-a-combined-keyword-search-and-neural-search)

 Some steps in the tutorial contain optional `Test it` sections.
-You can ensure the step worked by running requests in these sections.
+You can ensure that the step worked by running requests in these sections.

 After you're done, follow the steps in the [Clean up](#clean-up) section to delete all created components.